 As we say in our Two Point Hospital review, everything escalates after the gentle intro, everything escalates and soon becomes proper challenging – but never losing its humour and the fun that goes along with it.
 It’s cute in the same way Wallace & Gromit is, with plenty of ridiculous diseases – and cures – and the DJs on the tannoy only add to the entertainment.
 Just make sure to check under the snack machines as that’s where those pesky Monobrows lurk.

 From the creators of This War of Mine, which is similarly about a group of people trying desperately to survive under horrifying circumstances, Frostpunk deals with nothing less than the end of the world.
 The Earth is freezing in this post-apocalypse game, which means the group under your control has to build steam engines and collect resources to stave off the cold.

 Sound simple?
 It would be, except half the time you’re not managing a society – you’re managing your own morality.
 You’ll soon find yourself sending frostbitten workers to their deaths in order to clear or a bit of snow, or executing your own citizens because they dared to disagree with you.

-As we say in our Frostpunk review, this is one of the best management games out there.
+As we say in our Frostpunk review, this is one of the best management games on PC.
 Not just because it’s different, but also because it holds a mirror to your own actions like no other game – and you might not like what you see.

 Factorio is all about building and maintaining factories on the alien world you’ve crash landed upon.
 While initially about survival, harvesting resources by hand as you do in Minecraft, and fending off the dangerous wildlife, Factorio quickly expands beyond that.
 It allows you to create massive centres of industry, with production lines, automated machines, and solar-powered robots.

-While Factorio could possibly too complicated for some, once you get into designing and managing of your factory, you’ll soon find the hours slipping away.
+While Factorio could be too complicated for some, once you get into designing and managing your factory, you’ll soon find the hours slipping away.
 It’s not the most attractive game on this list but Factorio is probably the most addictive.
 We live in hope that the developer will actually finish it some day.